-This page provides you with all the IELTS information you need to know about the IELTS test.
+This page provides you with all the IELTS information you need to know about the exam.

 These IELTS Faqs are all commonly asked questions.